mandychew/2021-Shopee-Code-League/README.md

 ## Room for Improvement
 Room for improvement:
 - adding Subword Tokenization
-- Creating libraries for some of the defined functions
 - calling a 3rd-party API to check that output is correct

 To do: